davideliason/davideliason.github.com/_posts/2018-08-28-express-sessions.md

 In the example that I'm working right now, I successfully created a simple value attached to that session object, which was sent to the client as part of the response, and was still available with subsequent user/client requests.
 So, I've gotten a glimpse of what this can mean.

 It's important to note that there are four different ways of working with sessions: in memory (which isn't used for production), in a cookie (which is what we have used here), in a memory cache (like Redis or Memcached), or a database.
 In one of the blog posts I read, it was recommended to approach sessions using caches first, then cookies, and finally databases.

+However, the disadvantages of using cookies is that it adds to the overhead of a http request or response, with that added data being carried each way.
+The amount of data is relatively small, but it still adds overhead.
+Also, it's essential to keep the cookie secret just that - a secret, because if exposed, then the client's data is as well.